 Systematic reviews and meta-analyses course

 CISMAC, one of UiB’s SFFs, is committed to training the next generation of research leaders involved in improving mother- and child-care in low- and middle-income countries.
-An important skill for health care professionals is to understand what systematic reviews are, and how to implement them in practice.
+June 2019, the CIH-CISMAC Research School hosted a course in systematic reviews and meta-analyses, as it is important that health care professionals understand what systematic reviews are, and know something about how to implement them in practice.

-Students clearly feel that there is a need for this course.
-Offered in collaboration with the Norwegian Research School of Global Health and the Cochrane EPOC group at the Norwegian Institute of Public Health, the course is fully booked with 25 students from 10 different countries.
+Students clearly felt that there is a need for this course.
+Offered in collaboration with the Norwegian Research School of Global Health and the Cochrane EPOC group at the Norwegian Institute of Public Health, there were 25 students from 10 different countries.

 What is a systematic review?